kibatic/docker-single-node-hadoop/README.md

 * yarn
 * spark
 * hive
+* zeppelin

 State of the project :

-* Hadoop, yarn, spark, hive : running, not optimized.
+* Hadoop, yarn, spark, hive, zeppelin : running, not optimized.
 I'm interested by any feedback.
-* Hue : in early alpha stage (it doesn't work...).
-It will probably be removed from this

 Quickstart
 ----------